 The system worked extremely well and held up pretty good.
 As these vehicles started crossing the 15 to 20-year-old barrier the control module started to fail.
 The symptoms became wide range and included a no start condition as with the early ignition control module failure.

 However, you get one telltale sign that signals the onset of direct ignition problems.
 We call it the jumping tachometer needle issue.
 On vehicles with factory installed tachometers the needle jumps or moves intermittently.
 Most people ignored these ignition module failure symptoms and continued to drive the automobile.

 As the problem worsens these cars set random misfire codes in the P0300 range.
 Another code found set in memory with an ignition system malfunction is the P0336.
 This is a crank sensor code that sets when the crankshaft position sensor reports data out of range to the vehicles main computer or control module.

-They designed these ignition control modules to last for the entire lifespan of the vehicle.
+They designed these ignition control modules and GM V6 ignition coils to last for the life of the vehicle.
 Unfortunately, the definition of this term changed throughout the decades.